battle-tactics-strategies

 The Norman Succession Crisis

 Following the death of William the Conqueror in 1087, his domains were divided: Robert Curthose received Normandy, while his younger brother William Rufus took England.
 When Rufus died in a hunting accident in 1100, Henry I seized the English throne.
-Robert, returning from the First Crusade, challenged Henry's claim.
-Tensions escalated over the next six years, with Robert attempting to reclaim his inheritance through invasions and rebellions.
-By 1106, Henry I had decided to end the conflict permanently by launching a military campaign into the heart of Norman territory, directly confronting Robert's army near the castle of Tinchebray.
+Robert, returning from the First Crusade in 1100 with a reputation as a brave but indecisive leader, challenged Henry's claim.
+For six years, tensions escalated through invasions, rebellions, and shifting alliances among the Norman barons.
+By 1106, Henry had resolved to end the conflict permanently by launching a military campaign into the heart of Normandy, directly confronting Robert's army near the castle of Tinchebray.

 Castle Tinchebray as a Strategic Objective